 Therapeutic massage differs from "spa like" massages in that they are specifically targeted to relieve pain and bring improvement to the acute or chronic issues that arise in the body of almost everyone at some time.

-Spa massages generally are high in the feel so good response.
-They are relaxing and indulgent.
-Practitioners of quality pamper and promote relaxation on the level of a mini-vacation.
+Spa massages generally are high in the "feel so good" response.
+They are relaxing and indulgent, but are not the best choice for those with chronic or acute pain, or other health issues.
+Practitioners of quality pamper who offer spa like sessions are providing a level of relaxation on the level of a mini-vacation.
 Sessions with an excellent relaxation massage therapist are a delight to the senses and will leave you smiling!

 Lymphatic Drainage Massage: